Pyramid Diagram Template

 Miro lets team members collaborate, working together to create the perfect graph.
 It works for fully remote or hybrid collaborating teams.

-Common use case of a successful pyramid diagram
+Common use case of a successful pyramid chart template

 The sales funnel is one of the best applications for a pyramid chart.
 Let’s walk through what that could look like.